edoddridge/MITgcm_funcs/readme.md

 # Read me

+NOTE: This code is not currently being developed or maintained.

 ## To install

 The code runs in Python 2.7 and uses a number of dependencies that are all satisfied by the Anaconda distribution.